You are using an outdated browser. Please upgrade your browser to improve your experience.

 Whether or not you have children, if you are reliant on two incomes to cover your outgoings and lifestyle, then you might both want to consider life insurance.

 It doesn’t bear thinking about, but if something happened to you, your partner may have to reduce their hours to look after your children - or pay someone to do all the things you do.
 On the average day, you’re probably a teacher, nurse, cleaner, chef and driver, so covering these jobs would be expensive.
-This is where life insurance can really come into its own.
+This is where life insurance for mums and dads can really come into its own.

 If you care for an elderly relative, or for someone with a disability, who’d look after that person if you died?
 Although no one could ever replace you, a life insurance payout could ensure the right care could be put in place.